Choose another writer in this calendar:

 eventually reveal Norman's secret.

 The composer Bernard Herrman provided for Psycho an unforgettable score, as he had done in North by Northwest.
-The overture was described by the composer as "a kaleidoscope orchestral fandango designed to kick off the exciting rout which follows."
-Hitchcock himself once said that "The basis of the cinema's appeal is emotional.
+The overture was described by the composer as "a kaleidoscopic orchestral fandango designed to kick off the exciting rout which follows."
+(A Heart at Fire's Center: The Life and Music of Bernard Herrmann by Steven C. Smith, 2002, p.
+227) Hitchcock himself once said that "The basis of the cinema's appeal is emotional.
 Music's appeal is to a great extent emotional, too.
-To neglect music, I think, is to surrender, willfully or not, a chance of progress in filmmaking."
-Herrmann's score in the shower scene, fierce string chords, plays a double role in evoking both the screams of Marion and the shock of the audience.
+To neglect music, I think, is to surrender, willfully or not, a chance of progress in filmmaking." ('Alfred Hitchcock on Music in Films: An Interview with Stephen Watts (1934),' in Celluloid Symphonies: Texts and Contexts in Film Music History, edited by Julie Hubbert, 2011, p.
+167) Herrmann's score in the shower scene, fierce string chords, plays a double role in evoking both the screams of Marion and the shock of the audience.

 In 1998 Psycho was listed as one of the American Film Institute's top 100 films of the century (number 18).
-Some critics realized that Hitchcock had made a hit, but others not, among them Moira Walsh in America (July 9, 1960): "Hitchcock seems to have been more interested in shocking his audience with the bloodiest bathtub murder in screen history, and in photographing Janet Leigh in various stages of undress, than in observing the ordinary rules of good film construction.
+Some critics realized that Hitchcock had made a hit, but others not, among them Moira Walsh: "Hitchcock seems to have been more interested in shocking his audience with the bloodiest bathtub murder in screen history, and in photographing Janet Leigh in various stages of undress, than in observing the ordinary rules of good film construction.
 This is a dangerous corner for a gifted movie maker to place himself in."
+(America, July 9, 1960)

 Hitchcock's The Birds (1963) was basically a monster film, but instead of a "creature from the Black Lagoon" it